tnehezd/Strange-mode-cepheids/README.md

 > - **MESA version 23.05.1**
 > - **GYRE version 7.0**
 >
 > Other versions may lead to unexpected behavior or incompatibilities.
+>
+> ⚠️ **Disclaimer**
+> It is assumed that the user is already familiar with MESA, has it properly installed, and knows how to run it.
+Installation instructions, tutorials, and general usage guides are **not** part of this repository.